VccRobot/husky/README.md

 ## Running
-Run `source devel/setup.bash` in project root in order to setup the environment variables.
+Run `source setup.bash` in project root in order to setup the environment variables.

 The code builds each useful functionality in a separate package for better modularity.
 In order to run the simulated Husky, you can run every components at once or step by step.

 ### Run all:

 Script for starting everything at once, so no need for multiple terminals.
-- Run in playpen: `python husky_ws/scripts/run_playpen.py`
+- Run in playpen: `python husky_ws/scripts/playpen.py`
 - Run in rough terrain: `python husky_ws/scripts/terrain.py `
 You can specify localization and mapping algorithm by appending their name behind the command, for example:
-- Use LOAM as SLAM algorithm: `python husky_ws/scripts/run_playpen.py loam` The default localization algorithm is extended kalman filter (EKF).
+- Use LOAM as SLAM algorithm: `python husky_ws/scripts/playpen.py loam` The default localization algorithm is extended kalman filter (EKF).
 And the default mapping algorithm is octomap.